jatinganhotra/jatinganhotra.github.io/_posts/2024-12-26-swe-bench-verified.md

 |     101-200      |     16     |
 |     201+      |     5     |

-There are 19008 instances in the train set and unidiff [[8]](#8) parser (v0.7.5) was unable to parse 1348 instances, so we have the statistics for 17660 instances.
+There are 19008 instances in the train set and [unidiff](https://pypi.org/project/unidiff/) parser (v0.7.5) was unable to parse 1348 instances, so we have the statistics for 17660 instances.
 But, the above distribution paints an entirely different picture.

 For simplicity, let's divide the `SWE-Bench train` set in the same 2 buckets as before: